near/docs/docs/develop/contracts/debug-locally.md

 - Context data when the transaction happens like current epoch, block height, gas price, etc.
 - Caller (signer) of the transaction and arguments.

 We'll need to obtain all this information to reproduce the contract call locally.
-This information can be divide into three categories, each of them is configured in a different way:
+This information can be divided into three categories, each of which is configured differently:

 - Genesis config
 - State records